-Need a Personal Injury Law Firm?
+Need a Personal Injury Law Office?

 If you’ve been searching the internet for the differences between lawyers and attorneys, there’s a good chance you’re looking for help from a legal professional and want to make sure you contact the right type.
 Now that you know that “lawyer” and “attorney” are usually interchangeable, you can focus on finding a legal professional who specializes in the type of problem you’re having.

 For example, maybe you need a lawyer because you were involved in a car accident, or perhaps you’re struggling to get a fair personal injury settlement from the insurance company after a slip and fall accident.
-In that case, you’ll want to find an experienced personal injury law firm like The Law Offices of Blaine J. Barrilleaux.
+In that case, you’ll want to find an experienced personal injury law office like The Law Offices of Blaine J. Barrilleaux.
 Please contact us and we’ll be happy to provide a free consultation on your case.